 The Regatta of San Ranieri in Pisa commemorates the Battle of Lepanto of 1571, during which the fleet of the Knights of Saint Stephen prevailed over the army of the Ottomans that succeeded in taking the place of the standard flagpole opponent.
 The original 'fire fighting' is preserved in the Church of the Knights in Pisa and is still considered a symbol of the courage of the crew of Pisa.

-To fully enjoy the romantic night of San Ranieri in Pisa 2017, book one of our hotels in the city of the Leaning Tower and experience the magic and beauty of Tuscany!
+Take advantage of this great event to learn about the magic and beauty of Tuscany!
 On toscanainside.com you will also find many interesting tours in Pisa: book your favourite and immerse yourself in the wonderful colours of this region, together with us to discover the unique beauty of this city!